Overview

 Hot flushes when having hormone therapy for prostate cancer

-You might experience hot flushes if you're being treated with hormone deprivation therapy for prostate cancer.
+You might get hot flushes if you're being treated with hormone deprivation therapy for prostate cancer.

 Hot flushes are the sensation of sudden waves of intense heat and a feeling that the face and whole body is flushing.
 They are often accompanied by sweating.

 Hot flushes can last for a few minutes or up to half an hour.
-They can happen either occasionally, or regularly and frequently during the day and night.
+They can happen occasionally, or often, and frequently during the day and night.

 Why you get hot flushes